What is Customer Retention Rate in B2B SaaS

 SaaS businesses can’t afford to overlook retention.

-Implementing a robust customer retention strategy, which includes evaluating key performance indicators (KPIs) like repeat purchase ratios and product return rates, is crucial for mitigating churn and fostering customer loyalty.
+Implementing a robust customer retention strategy, which includes evaluating key performance indicators (KPIs) like repeat purchase ratios and product return rates, is crucial for mitigating customer churn and fostering customer loyalty.

 Here, let’s quickly review why customer retention is so relevant in a B2B SaaS setting: